 The Cost of Having a Backyard Putting Green

-REAL GRASS (FYI: Most experts don’t recommend this option for residential golfers.)
+Natural Grass (FYI: Most experts don’t recommend this option for residential golfers.)

-Natural turf putting greens (e.g., bent grass or Bermuda grass) can be great under the right circumstances (such as when a golfer has a lot of money or also happens to be a professional gardner), but this option does require a lot of time, expertise, money, equipment, and extensive labor to keep green.
-The groundskeeper has to water every day, and mow four to six times a week.
+Natural turf putting greens (e.g., bent grass or Bermuda grass) can be great under the right conditions (such as when a golfer has a lot of money or also happens to be a professional gardner), but this option does require a lot of time, expertise, money, equipment, and extensive labor to keep green.
+The groundskeeper has to water every day and mow four to six times a week.